philharrisathome/rotator-mechanics/README.md

+# rotator-mechanics

+This is my branch of https://gitlab.com/librespacefoundation/satnogs/satnogs-rotator/-/tree/v3.1-pre-release, heavily modified for different drive motor strategy.

+Full credit goes to the team at SatNOGS - if I can get this build working I'll look at merging it in.

+---

 # SatNOGS Rotator

 Hardware for SatNOGS Rotator.
 This repository includes all needed source files for 3D printed (and other) parts of SatNOGS Rotator.